 Treatment of patients suffering from drug overdose often involves a number of pharmacological treatments and mechanical interventions to detoxify and stabilize the patient.
 Mechanical interventions include procedures such as orogastric lavage, activated charcoal, whole bowel irrigation and extracorporeal blood purification.
 Each method has its own limitations, many of which are associated with the timing of administration following overdose.
 Blood purification with high flux dialyzers or with activated charcoal cartridges by Gambro, Fresenius, Nephros and others are typically efficient at removing hydrophilic drugs that are not protein bound.
 However, they are inefficient at removing drugs that have a large volume of distribution, or drugs that are hydrophobic or lipophilic.
 Many drugs of overdose fall into this category.
+The administration of lipid emulsions, such as Intralipid have been used with some success to create a depot for lipophilic drugs.
 Resin based hemoperfusion devices have been used to remove lipophilic drugs that are protein bound, but have historically had issues of biocompatibility.
 DrugSorb is a highly biocompatible resin-based hemoperfusion device that can remove a wide range of drugs of overdose in vitro very rapidly, with high single pass removal.